GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 To reap the benefits of a reduced position count, we must ensure that we only explore the reduced symbol space.
 The most general approach to doing this is to interpret the structure of this space as a graph, where symbols are nodes connected by actions.
 This is because some games that exhibit possibly infinite play can be reduced to finite-position graphs that include cycles.

 In cases where infinite play is impossible (regardless of strategy), the "game graph" (which is to symbols what "game tree" is to histories) is [a DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 In such cases, a naive solving algorithm such as the one shown in the [naive solvers](#naive-solvers) subsection can be adapted to only explore the space of symbols via [memoization](https://en.wikipedia.org/wiki/Memoization).

-{{< hint warning >}}

-Bottom-up dynamic programming angles are only viable for some "nice" rulesets.

-{{< /hint >}}

-## Position Hashing

-While techniques in game abstraction help us drastically reduce the number of positions we must traverse when doing search, there is still the problem of encoding their symbols in a computer program.
-We will take a brief overview of how this is done by turning position symbols into numbers, and will introduce some systems problems related to this.

-### Motivation

-Remember the [game interface](/main/assignments/homefun-pt1#the-game-interface) from Part 1.
-What is the type `Position`?
-When creating systems that will be used to solve many different games, we make sure that all games agree on a single position encoding data type, which is usually a 64-bit integer.
-This is in contrast to making it, for example, a list of integers.

-The reason we make this seemingly arbitrary choice is because having a fixed-size datatype means that a lot of the machine code needed to hande it can be streamlined at compilation time.
-We choose an integer datatype specifically because bitwise operations on integers are usually available, making it easy to do bit-level symbol encodings.

-This leaves us a specific problem: How do we encode position symbols as 64-bit integers?

-### Simple Creativity

-There is no single answer for this, but it is also not a very hard problem.
-To inspire you, here is one way you could do it for Tic-Tac-Toe in a 32-bit integer:
+An example of such a game is Tic-Tac-Toe.
+This would have a form similar to this:

 ```
-AB CD EF GH IJ KL MN OP QR 00 00 00 00 00 00 00
+function solve(position, seen)
+    if position has been seen
+        return value of position

+    if position is terminal
+        mark position as seen
+        store position's value
+        return value of position

+    else
+        opponent = worst_value(
+            solve(result of taking action from position)
+            for action in possible actions from position
+        )

+        value = opposite_value(opponent)
+        mark position as seen
+        store position's value
+        return value
 ```

-Here, each letter is a bit.
-Each pair of letters stands for a single number (e.g., `11` is 3 in binary).
-There are 9 pairs of letters, one for each square in the Tic-Tac-Toe board.
-When there is a `00`, that will mean there is nothing in that square.
-When there is a `01`, there is an `X`. `10` will be an `O`.
-Just like that, we have created a hash function for Tic-Tac-Toe positions.

-### Issues At Scale

-The real problems come with storing very large datasets.
-In general, there are two options when it comes to storing a mapping of positions to any kind of value: Storing hashes or not.

-You can store a mapping of key-value pairs (with position hashes as keys) by using hash values to index into an array of values.
-However, this relies on the density of the hash function being relatively high (while staying collision-free), which is generally very difficult to achieve.
-For very sparse hashes, you end up with a mostly empty array that wastes space.
-This is what would happen if you used the hash function described above.

-If you do store hashes, you will pay an upfront space cost of the hash size for every value you wish to store.
-This may seem like a small overhead, but when you consider that the values being stored are usually no more than a few bits in length, it is hard to justify using up to 90% of your space just to store hashes (which are usually 64 bits in length).
-Furthermore, it becomes slower to query the mapping, as you no longer have the benefit of constant-time array lookups.

-{{< hint info >}}

-These are only problems for bigger games.
-You do not need to worry about any of this for now.

-{{< /hint >}}

 ## Deliverable

-Modify or replace your solver from Part 1 to be able to solve `100-to-0-by-1-or-2` instantly.
+Modify or replace your solver from Part 1 to be able to solve `100-to-0-by-1-or-2` instantly (if it can't already).
 This will require that you implement some of the ideas in the [positional solvers](#positional-solvers) section.
 You should not need to change any of the code in your `zero_by` implementation.

 Once that works, create a new `Game` implementation for Tic-Tac-Toe using its "physical" board configurations as position symbols. **You do not need to reduce the amount of boards in any way.** Writing tests will be very helpful.
-Depending on how you decide to encode the positions, you may need to write a hash function (and its inverse) to adhere to the `Game` interface.

 Finally, format and print the number of winning, losing, and tying positions under the above symbolic representation of Tic-Tac-Toe when queried.
 See the [checks](#checks) section for specifics.

 {{< hint danger >}}

-Do not write a separate solver for Tic-Tac-Toe; use the same one for both games.
+**Do not write a separate solver for Tic-Tac-Toe; use the same one for both games.**

+This means that you will somehow have to turn your "symbolic representation" of a tic-tac-toe board (e.g., `[['x', 'o', 'x'], ...]`) into an `int` and vice versa.
+This is known as position hashing and unhashing, and we have included an [appendix](#position-hashing) with an introduction to the topic.

+This can be a complicated matter, so to help you do this, we have written a [Python class](https://gist.github.com/maxfierrog/f8ca575ef1d00b1715fb90942695502f) that does this for you (but assumes a board encoding).
+Feel free to use it if your solution is in Python.
+Otherwise, you will need to write your own.

 {{< /hint >}}